How to File a Corporate Structure Change?

 The reality of modern business transactions is incompatible with ABC’s archaic rules and regulations.
 Nevertheless corporate licensees are expected to remain in compliance with these strict rules and regulations or face civil charges.
 For those businesses that have shareholders/partners “bought out” or new shareholders brought in through share/stock issuance, a corporate structure change must be filed.
 Failure to timely file any changes in corporate ownership and shareholders will result in serious penalties and possible license revocation.
 If you are a corporate entity that either owns or would like to own a liquor license in New Jersey, call the ABC licensing attorneys at Proetta, Oliver & Fay.

 Firm partner, William C. Fay, IV, is a former Deputy Attorney General with the Division of Alcoholic Beverage Control.
 He understands the requirements and mandates necessary in filing corporate structure changes so as to avoid any civil penalties.
-For your complimentary consultation, call (732) 858-5857 and speak with an attorney today.
+For your consultation, call (732) 858-5857 and speak with an attorney today.

 What is a Change in Corporate Structure for a Liquor License?